Revenue growth is only possible with a solid understanding of our prospects – and no one knows that better than B2B marketers.

 However, expanded data offerings are an opportunity for a direct impact on sales: Analysis of wins and losses can reveal buyer pain points, preferences, and assumptions that can be addressed by sales collateral such as battle cards and playbooks.

 Accurate data with expanded segmentation offers a more detailed picture of the market.
 This improves scoring, competitor insights … and can reveal new opportunities.

 DiscoverOrg’s features let users define their ideal customer profile, find lookalike lists of prospects, and rank those prospects based on likelihood to buy today.
 It also allows you to size new market opportunities.
-For instance, if you’re looking to expand into the UK with a buyer profile similar to your North-American based prospects, you can leverage this intelligence to size and analyze your market opportunity.
+For instance, if you’re looking to expand into the UK with a buyer profile similar to your North-American based prospects, you can leverage this intelligence to calculate market size and analyze your market opportunity.

 4. Lower hard costs